- Supplements can help reduce acne symptoms if your diet is lacking in specific nutrients.

 If your diet lacks specific nutrients, taking supplements to treat acne can stabilize hormones, reduce inflammation and help the body fight infection and bacteria.

 For hormonal acne, zinc, probiotics and maca root have proven useful in decreasing symptoms.
 For acne caused by inflammation, research recommends vitamins A and D, green tea extract, barberry, omega-3 oils, and a combined magnesium and calcium supplement.
 Vitamin C and vitamin K are both effective in reducing acne scarring.

 Alternative and natural supplements that may help soothe your acne include milk thistle, CBD oil and evening primrose oil.
 Further research is needed to determine the efficacy of these alternatives.
-However, initial studies appear favourable.
+However, initial studies appear favorable.